 - Peppers (if you have time, roast them in the oven for a lovely sweetness, or else just fry them first before adding to the sauce)

-- Courgettes (slice thinly and fry or grill beforehand as they release a lot of liquid which will make the sauce watery)
+- Courgettes (slice thinly and fry or grill beforehand as they release a lot of liquid which will make the sauce watery - or see my Creamy Courgette Curry if you prefer!)

-Do send me pictures of your very own takeaway-style vegan korma on:
+I love hearing from you!
+Do send me pictures of your very own vegan korma on:

 tagging me @thevegspace or using the hashtag #thevegspace to show me how you got on!